top of page

 Preserving Culture Through Art

-Living in Wasilla, Alaska, David John Angaiak is a visual artist whose work expresses his Yup’ik Eskimo and Unangan Aleut heritage.
+David John Angaiak is a visual artist whose work expresses his Yup’ik Eskimo and Unungan Aleut heritage.
 He often depicts nature from personal experiences centered around bird and sea life encountered along the coasts of Bristol Bay, Alaska.
+The desire to explore traditional art expressions allow him to understand his ancestral origins in a deeper way.
+His artistry provides a glimpse of the past with a modern voice.

 The artist David John Angaiak is holding up a Yup'ik Eskimo Story Mask he created titled 'In the Shelter of His Wings'.
 This commissioned artwork is created in the traditional form depicting the Snowy Owl.
 The body of the mask is white with light blue around the eyes.
 Natural earth tones are used on the hoops and appendages, created by rare earth pigments collected throughout Alaska, and applied using traditional technique.